gaus-fleet-lab/developer-documentation/docs/report.md

 ```
 You as device owner can create your own data type without define it in the GAUS admin UI before but there are some pre-define types.

-The main strucuture is that all types that start with event.* will end up in ES and all data types that started with
+The main structure is that all types that start with event.* will end up in ES and all data types that started with
 metric.* will end up in influxDB
 List of reserved data types: